bmcginnis827/prosop-wiki-localsettings/README.md

 SSH into the remote server with an SSH client such as https://www.putty.org/

 Host will be the IP of the server and port 22.
+Login is root and the root password.

 Open the file with nano editor and make any changes (use your arrow keys to navigate around): `nano /home/wikibase/LocalSettings.php`